 - Make sure to store memory cards in their anti-static container when not in use. - Do not store memory cards where they will be exposed to high temperatures, direct sunlight, magnetic fields or static electricity.
-Always remove the memory card if the camera will not be used for an extended period of time. - We recommend formatting memory cards from time to time, as fragmented residual data from deleted files may block some of the storage capacity.
+Always remove the memory card if the camera will not be used for an extended period of time. - We recommend formatting the memory card from time to time, because fragmented residual data from deleted files may block some of its storage capacity.